ibm-cloud-docs/direct-link/faqs.md

 {: support}

 For every Direct Link customer, the {{site.data.keyword.cloud}} team assigns a small private subnet to build a point-to-point network between the {{site.data.keyword.cloud_notm}} cross-connect router (XCR) and the customer's edge router (CER).
 Then, {{site.data.keyword.cloud_notm}} and the customer configure Border Gateway Protocol (BGP) to exchange routes between the environments.
 Finally, {{site.data.keyword.cloud_notm}} places the customer into a VRF to allow for the implementation of non-unique routes to the private address space of the customer's remote network.

+##  Can I request to change a VLAN ID on IBM Cloud for a provisioned Direct Link Connect gateway with a VLAN that is already allocated?
+{: #change-vlan}
+{: faq}

+For a direct link that was manually provisioned, you can request a VLAN update by opening an [IBM Support case](/docs/get-support?topic=get-support-open-case).
+For a Provider API-provisioned gateway, a VLAN ID update is not supported.

 ## Where do I find cost estimates for Direct Link offerings?
 {: #pricing-estimator}